prjctimg/huetiful/README.md

 [See the Quickstart section on the Wiki](https://github.com/prjctimg/huetiful/wiki/Quickstart-%F0%9F%8F%81) to see some examples and demonstrations of the library.

 ##### Documentation 📜
+With 50+ utilities for querying, setting and manipulating collections of color, the power to take your creative coding skills is at your finger tips!
 Want to explore the full API?
 [See the full docs here](https:prjctimg.github.io/huetiful)
 <br>